 - Disinfecting Wipes – I always wipe my seat and surrounding area down thoroughly, especially anything I touch such as arm rests, movie screen, light, fan, and tray table.

-- Facial Mask – It is a good idea to wear a mask to protect others from your germs, especially if you feel unwell.
-Some airlines require the use of a facial covering at all times.
-A mask may also help to protect you if someone around you is coughing or sneezing.
+- Facial Mask – A mask protects others from your germs, especially if you feel unwell.
+Airlines require the use of a facial covering at all times.
+A mask also protects you if someone around you is coughing or sneezing.
 See our news article on airline mask requirements for more information.

 - Prescription Medication – It is important to have any medication that you regularly take, onboard, even if you think you will not need it.
 There can be delays, but besides this, prescriptions should always be in your direct possession.